v8/v8.dev/src/docs/feature-launch-process.md

 - Consider adding GWS ids and inform partners of the experiment to track any changes in application metrics that are not covered by Chrome (e.g. performance metrics).
 - [Submit a configuration](https://uma.googleplex.com/p/chrome/variations/creator/) to be tested in the Chrome repository.
-- Make the Chrome Security Team aware of the pending experiment by moving the tracking issue to the "V8 Feature in trial" hotlist and linking the Finch configuration in a comment.
-Remove the issue from the "V8 Feature staged" hotlist.
+- Update the step in [`src/flags/FEATURES.md`](https://cs.chromium.org/chromium/src/v8/src/flags/FEATURES.md) to `Finch trial` and link the Finch configuration for reference.
 - Enable the Finch experiment, starting with 50% of canary/dev users.
 - Inform potentially affected partners of the upcoming change, especially if they should monitor changes in GWS metrics more closely.
 - Consider announcing the upcoming experiment with details on how to test them in the [Chrome Enterprise release notes](https://support.google.com/chrome/a/answer/7679408?hl=en&co=CHROME_ENTERPRISE._Product%3DChromeBrowser).